Thomas Hardcastle Sykes

-Sykes married Mary Platt, daughter of John Platt, of Platt Brothers textile manufacturer and MP for Oldham.
+Sykes married Mary Platt, daughter of John Platt, of Platt Brothers textile machinery manufacturers and MP for Oldham.
 She was born 3 February 1844 and died 22 August 1875.
 Their son Alan Sykes continued the family business and was MP for Knutsford.
 Sykes brother Richard Sykes was a pioneering rugby player and landowner in Dakota.
 His nephew Percy Sykes was a soldier and explorer of Central Asia.